ibm-cloud-docs/Cloudant/tutorials/create_dedicated_hardware_plan.md

 1. Log in to your {{site.data.keyword.cloud_notm}} account.<br/>
     The {{site.data.keyword.cloud_notm}} dashboard can be found at:
     [https://cloud.ibm.com/](https://cloud.ibm.com/){: new_window}{: external}.
-    After authenticating with your user name and password, you are presented with the {{site.data.keyword.cloud_notm}} dashboard.
+    After you authenticate with your username and password, you're presented with the {{site.data.keyword.cloud_notm}} dashboard.
 Click the `Create resource` button:<br/>
     ![{{site.data.keyword.cloud_notm}} dashboard](images/img0001.png)

 2. Click `Databases` from the menu and `Cloudant` from the list of database services.<br/>